The Absolute Best Deals at the Nordstrom Anniversary Sale

-From sleek home decor to the perfect cashmere sweater you've been eyeing, the Nordstrom Anniversary Sale is delivering deep discounts on tons of items from every category.
+From the perfect cashmere sweater you've been eyeing to sleek home decor to make your house cozy this fall, the Nordstrom Anniversary Sale is delivering deep discounts on tons of items from every category.
 The retailer has pulled out all the stops, offering deals on items like luxury candles, sleek activewear, great shoes and so much more.
 We shopped during the sale preview and picked out the best deals to pass along to you!

 Deals span across categories of fashion, beauty and home.
 Expect to find a ton of your favorite brands on sale, such as Spanx, Nike, Zella, Alo, Adidas, Ugg, Diptyque, Barefoot Dreams, Charlotte Tilbury, La Mer, NARS, MAC, Olaplex, T3, NuFace, Kiehl's, Urban Outfitters, Dyson, Vince, Veronica Beard, Good American, Levi's, Beyond Yoga, Free People, Madewell, Topshop, Coach, Longchamp, Tory Burch, Marc Jacobs and so many more.